-Brendon Cassidy, my VP of Sales (who you should come hear speak at the SaaStrAnnual.com!) wrote a version of this piece a while back.
+Brendon Cassidy, my VP of Sales wrote a version of this piece a while back.
 It had 2,398 likes and clearly hit a chord with people.
-I though an updated version of this would be good for founders thinking about hiring a VP of Sales … VPs of Sales themselves … and VPs-to-be to read — Jason, ed.
+I thought an updated version of this would be good for founders thinking about hiring a VP of Sales … VPs of Sales themselves … and VPs-to-be to read — Jason, ed.

 10 Rules to Being a VP of Sales in a Startup